infiniteflight/infiniteflight-docs/manual/main-menu/user-profile.md

 4. Flight Time is displayed here from all flights that are completed online.

+   Top Tip

-> **TOP TIP:** Don’t forget to hit ‘exit flight’ when you’re done, otherwise this data might not get recorded!
+   : Don’t forget to hit ‘exit flight’ when you’re done, otherwise this data might not get recorded!